Contact our office via phone, fax, or email.

 A Better Roofing Company was established in 1991 by brothers Kurt & Scott MacMillan.
 They wanted their name to make the statement that they provide better service, better workmanship, better products, and better employment opportunities than anybody else in the entire Northwest region (or anywhere else for that matter).

-This name truly symbolizes their mission statement, vision, and goal.
+This name truly symbolizes its mission statement, vision, and goal.

 We do NOT use subcontractors, day-laborers, or temporary help.